rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

 -   It would be good to make a file that explains what the different files and folders are for and how the app works.
+The readme would be the right place for that info.

 -   The derivation of the expected number of full-sibling pairs skips some steps.
 It would be good to fill them in.
 The whole derivation for half-sibling pairs can probably be tidied up and simplified quite a bit by treating the same-mother pairs in the same way as same-father pairs with different birth years, in terms of expected numbers being equivalent to birth rate.